MROUND Function in Excel

 Like this excel MROUND function rounds down or rounds up the number to the nearest integer value of multiple numbers.

-We have seen how MROUND excel function works, now we will see how we can apply the same to round up or down the time to the nearest multiple values.
+We have seen how MROUND function works, now we will see how we can apply the same to round up or down the time to the nearest multiple values.

 From the above time table, we will convert the time to the nearest 45 minute time intervals.
 Below is the formula.